Squadron leader

+Squadron leader (Sqn Ldr or S/L) is a senior officer rank used by some air forces, with origins from the Royal Air Force.
+The rank is used by air forces of many countries that have historical British influence.

-An air force squadron leader ranks above flight lieutenant and immediately below wing commander and it is the most junior of the senior officer ranks.
-The air force rank of squadron leader has a NATO ranking code of OF-3, equivalent to a lieutenant-commander in the Royal Navy or a major in the British Army or the Royal Marines.
+Squadron leader is immediately senior to flight lieutenant and immediately below wing commander.
+It is usually equivalent to the rank of lieutenant commander in the navy and of the rank of major in other services.

 The equivalent rank in the Women's Auxiliary Air Force, Women's Royal Air Force (until 1968) and Princess Mary's Royal Air Force Nursing Service (until 1980) was "squadron officer".

 Squadron leader has also been used as a cavalry command appointment (UK) and rank (France) since at least the nineteenth century.
 In Argentina it is used as a command appointment by both the army's cavalry and by the air force's flying units.
-The cavalry rank of squadron leader in France is also an OF-4 equivalent to a major, and the cavalry appointment of squadron leader in the UK generally corresponds to this rank as well.
+The cavalry rank of squadron leader in France is equivalent to a major, and the cavalry appointment of squadron leader in the UK generally corresponds to this rank as well.

+Canada

+The rank was used in the Royal Canadian Air Force from 1920 until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
+Canadian squadron leaders then became majors.
+In official Canadian French usage, the rank title was commandant d'aviation.
+However, in 2015, the insignia for Canadian air force majors reverted to two and half strips of braid in pearl grey on black.

+United Kingdom

 Origins

 The rank originated in the British Royal Air Force and was adopted by several other air forces which use, or used, the RAF rank system.

 On 1 April 1918, the newly created RAF adopted its officer rank titles from the British Army, with Royal Naval Air Service lieutenant commanders and Royal Flying Corps majors becoming majors in the RAF.
 In response to the proposal that the RAF should use its own rank titles, it was suggested that the RAF might use the Royal Navy's officer ranks, with the word "air" inserted before the naval rank title.
 For example, the rank that later became squadron leader would have been air lieutenant commander.
 However, the Admiralty objected to this modification of their rank titles.
 The rank title squadron leader was chosen as squadrons were typically led by RAF majors and the term squadron commander had been used in the Royal Naval Air Service.
 The rank of squadron leader was introduced in August 1919 and has been used continuously since then.